-Both awarding bodies are registered with Ofqual so both qualifications are recognised because they match the national language standards.
-The qualification you do will depend on your local course provider, although you can choose your preferred qualification by visiting iBSL or Signature’s website.
-Both awarding bodies publicise the centres that are registered to run their courses.
+Signature is registered with Ofqual so you achieve nationally recognised qualifications matched against national language standards.
+The qualification you do will depend on your local course provider, although you can choose your preferred qualification by visiting Signature’s website.

-Check out our list of course providers that run BSL Level 1 courses
+Check out our list of registered course providers that run BSL Level 1 courses:

 BSL Level 2 Courses